 Makes for yummy snacks: Instead of junk food, substitute broccoli, carrots, peas, radishes, tomatoes, or zucchini squash.
 They make great sides for lunches or for in-between meal snacks.

-Good additions to slip into smoothies: Carrots, cucumbers and chard make healthy, tasty fillers for smoothies.
+Good additions to slip into smoothies: Carrots, kale, cucumbers and chard make healthy, tasty fillers for smoothies.